peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 perspective than merely possessing the digital bytes of the Credential.
-It involves demonstrating rightful control or ownership over the Credential, which can manifest in various forms depending on the technology employed and the nature of the digital Credential itself.
+It involves demonstrating rightful control or ownership over the Credential, which can manifest in various forms depending on the technology employed and the nature of the Digital Credential itself.
-For instance, a Credential could be presented visually (de-visu) with a personal portrait serving as a binding element.
+For instance, a Digital Credential could be presented visually (de-visu) with a personal portrait serving as a binding element.

 While this specification does not prescribe any additional methods